 A third option would allow you to hide your criminal record from public view, but it would not expunge it entirely.
 This option is known as an order of non-disclosure.
 In any case, speak with our attorneys in a free, no-obligation case consultation.
 We can honestly and clearly lay out your options, letting you know if you will have success clearing your criminal record.
 Whatever situation you find yourself in, Crain Lewis Brogdon, LLP is here to help.

 Preserving the Future of College-Aged Youths

 For those with a criminal record under the age of 21, they have the option of sealing their records.
 Young people make mistakes, whether that means being charged with underage drinking or misdemeanor drug possession.
 If it is possible for you, our firm can help you protect your son or daughter’s reputation and future through record sealing, preserving their ability to live and work without hindrance and discrimination.

-As compassionate criminal defense lawyers, we understand that people make mistakes.
+As compassionate expungement lawyers, we understand that people make mistakes.
 While the criminal justice system creates a way for people to pay for their choices, those who were arrested wrongly or rightfully served out their sentence should not continue their punishment after their case is resolved.

-Schedule a free consultation with a Dallas criminal defense attorney today—call (214) 301-5007 or reach out to us online.
+Schedule a free consultation with a Dallas expungement attorney today—call (214) 301-5007 or reach out to us online.